-25.4.4.4 Normal mode
+23.4.4.4 Normal Mode

-In this mode, data can be sent to the bus and be received from the bus.
+In this mode, data can be transmitted to the bus and be received from the bus.

-Figure 108 CAN Works in Normal Mode
+Figure 111 CAN Works in Normal Mode

-25.4.5 Data transmission
+23.4.5 Data transmission

-25.4.5.1 Conversion of transmiting mailbox state
+23.4.5.1 Conversion of transmit mailbox state

-Conversion process of transmiting mailbox state:
+Conversion process of transmit mailbox state:

-- (1) First select an empty mailbox to set, submit the transmitting request to the CAN bus controller by setting the TXMREQ bit of the configuration register CAN_TXMIDx to 1, and then the mailbox immediately enters the registration state. - (2) When multiple mailboxes are in the registered state, conduct priority scheduling.
-When an mailbox has the highest priority, it will enter the predetermined state. - (3) When the message in the transmiting mailbox is sent to the bus, it will enter the transmitting state. - (4) After the message is sent successfully, the mailbox will become idle again.
+- (1) First select an empty mailbox to set, submit the transmission request to the CAN bus controller by setting the TXMREQ bit of the configuration register CAN_TXMIDx to 1, and then the mailbox immediately enters the registration state. - (2) When multiple mailboxes are in the registered state, conduct priority scheduling.
+When a mailbox has the highest priority, it will enter the predetermined state. - (3) When the message in the transmit mailbox is transmitted to the bus, it will enter the transmitting state. - (4) After the message is transmitted successfully, the mailbox will become idle again.

-25.4.5.2 Transmitting priority
+23.4.5.2 Transmitting priority

-When multiple messages are waiting for transmitting, determine the transmitting sequence through the TXFPCFG bit of the configuration register CAN_MCTRL:
+When multiple messages are waiting for transmitting, determine the transmitting sequence by the TXFPCFG bit of the configuration register CAN MCTRL:

-- When the TXFPCFG bit is set to 0, the priority is determined by the message identifier, the identifier is the lowest, the priority is the highest, the identifier is equal, and the message with small mailbox number will be sent first - When the TXFPCFG bit is set to 1, the priority will be determined by the sequence of transmitting request
+- When the TXFPCFG bit is set to 0, the priority is determined by the message identifier, the identifier is the lowest, and the priority is the highest; if the identifier is equal, the message with small mailbox number will be transmitted first - When the TXFPCFG bit is set to 1, the priority will be determined by the sequence of transmitting requests

-25.4.5.3 Abort
+23.4.5.3 Abort